The diverse nature of spiral arms in the Auriga Superstars cosmological hydrodynamic simulations: Introduction

-The variation in spiral arm pattern speed predicted by the theories described above offers an observational test that can in principal elucidate the nature of spirals.
-For example, the constant pattern speed of QSSS predicts the formation of a spiral shock in the gaseous component as gas flows through the spiral potential minimum, leading to the compression required to trigger star formation \citep{Roberts1969}.
-This leads to a radially-dependent azimuthal offset between dense molecular gas (CO) and young star formation tracers (e.g H$\alpha$, UV), whereas no shock or offsets are predicted at any radius for dynamic (co-rotating) spiral arms.
+Another commonly used approach to infer spiral pattern speeds is the measurement of spatial offsets of various tracers of star formation; tracers of earlier and later stages of the star formation process should be located progressively farther (in the azimuthal direction) from density wave spiral arms.
+This is because the constant pattern speed of QSSS predicts the formation of a spiral shock in the gaseous component as gas flows through the spiral potential minimum, leading to the compression required to trigger star formation \citep{Roberts1969}.
+Because material flows tangentially across spiral arms everywhere except the co-rotation radius, this leads to a radially-dependent azimuthal offset between dense molecular gas (CO) and young star formation tracers (e.g H$\alpha$, UV).
+In contrast, no shock or offsets are predicted at any radius for dynamic (co-rotating) spiral arms.
 Based on such a clearly distinguishing prediction, one may expect observations to swiftly resolve the issue.
 However, a consensus is still lacking: there exist many observations of star-forming tracer offsets in various galaxies that support one theory or another \citep[e.g.][]{Egusa2009,FR10,Ferreras2012}.
 Most recently, \cite{Querejeta2025} analysed the spatial offsets of star-forming tracers in 24 nearby spiral galaxies from the PHANGS survey \citep{Querejeta2021}, and found that a variety of spiral arm theories were supported: most were consistent with either overlapping spiral modes \citep[e.g.][]{Sellwood2014} or transient dynamic (co-rotating) spirals \citep[e.g.][]{Baba2013}, and a minority were found to be consistent with a single quasi-stationary density wave \citep[e.g.][]{LS64}.
 There is also a lack of consensus for the Milky Way: for example, \citet{Hou2015} find observational indications supporting density waves, whereas \citet{Hunt2018} and \citet{Funakoshi2024} find support for dynamic spiral arms.
 The collective picture gathered from idealised simulations and observational surveys therefore suggests that a single theory is insufficient to explain the complexity of spiral morphology in the local Universe.